BEM 106: Data Science in Economics and Finance

 EC 129: Economic History of the U.S.

 This course examines the macroeconomic growth of the United States over the past 125 years, with an emphasis on the economic theories and analytical methods used to study long-run development.
 It is organized around major thematic topics rather than chronology, with each topic covered over two lectures and focused on the key economic phenomena that have shaped the U.S. economy.
-Topics in 2026 include the measurement of economic growth; the roles of institutions, geography, and technology in shaping productivity; migration and local labor markets; schooling and human capital accumulation; the spatial distribution of industry; market failures and financial crises; role of government in economic growth; and income and wealth inequality.
+Topics in the past: measurement of economic growth; the roles of institutions, geography, and technology in shaping productivity; migration and local labor markets; schooling and human capital accumulation; the spatial distribution of industry; market failures and financial crises; the role of government in economic growth; and income and wealth inequality.
 Students will engage with a range of empirical research methods and theoretical frameworks used in modern economic analysis.
 Familiarity with introductory economics and econometrics is strongly encouraged.
 Students are expected to attend all classes, actively participate in discussions, and complete two in-class exams in addition to problem sets.

 SS 229: Graduate Economic History

-From the catalog: This course is designed for second- and third-year Social Science Ph.D. candidates who are interested in (a) writing a dissertation in economic history, (b) applying economic history tools and analysis to their current dissertation plan, or (c) learning more about the field of economic history.
+This is the second course in the second-year PhD sequence on economic history at Caltech .It is designed for second- and third-year Social Science Ph.D. candidates who are interested in (a) writing a dissertation in economic history, (b) applying economic history tools and analysis to their current dissertation plan, or (c) learning more about the field of economic history.
 Even though the focus of this class is the United States, we will read some foundational papers whose focus is not the U.S. This class builds on its Winter quarter counterpart, SS229A.
 The main goal of the course is to involve students in academic research.

 Student Feedback

-(a very non-)Random sample of student feedback
+(a very non-)Random sample of student feedback:

 Pawel is the GOAT!